zacharysarah/zacharysarah/README.md

 I'm currently a staff technical writer at [Stripe] and contribute to various open source projects.
 My previous employers include the Linux Foundation, GitHub, Rackspace, and a handful of startups.

-I like speaking at various conferences and meetups for developers and documentation.
 I've spoken at [FOSDEM], [KubeCon/CloudNativeCon], and Write the Docs [North America] and [Europe].
-I'm actively seeking CFPs for docs talks at developer conferences.
+I'm actively seeking CFPs for docs talks at developer conferences and local meetups.

 I proofread technical books, fiction, and other projects for which I'm passionate on a freelance basis.
 Feel free to [contact me](mailto:zach@corleissen.com) about availability and rates.